Rajasthan — History, Culture, Geography and the Pink City

 Why are the forts of Rajasthan special?

 The architecture is a mixture of Rajput, Mughal and various local styles.
-Each fort carries stories of bravery, sacrifice and valor.
+Each fort carries stories of bravery, sacrifice and valour.
 These forts are living symbols of Rajasthan’s cultural heritage.

 If you need more information about any of these places or help planning your trip, let us know.